AmirahAlmani/Help_website/README.md

 ## Overview:

-A site to provide help to families affected by the consequences of the Corona virus and connect them to the specialized authorities.
+A platform that provide help to families affected by the consequences of the COVID-19  by creating requests for the specialized authorities.

 ## User Story:
 <li>As a user , you can add your information and submit a request.

-<li> As a admin , you can show all requests.
+<li>As a Admin , you can show all requests.
-<li> As a admin , you can accept request and contact with family.
+<li>As a Admin , you can edit request.
-<li>As a admin, you can delete request.
+<li>As a Admin, you can delete request.
+<li>As a Admin, you can export all request to Execl sheet.

 ## Wireframes :